VidhuVi/Internship-Project-Chatbot/README.md

 2. Use the chat input box to send messages to the AI.
 3. To provide document context, drag and drop PDF or DOCX files onto the designated area, or click "click to browse" to select them.
 4. Once files are uploaded (indicated by filename chips), ask questions that refer to their content (e.g., "Summarize the attached document", "What does this file say about X?").
+    - **Note:** The extracted content of all uploaded files will remain available for subsequent queries within the same backend session.
+You do not need to re-upload files to reference them again.
-5. Observe the AI's real-time, streaming responses.
+5. Observe the AI's real-time, streaming responses, appearing token-by-token.

 ## Future Improvements

+- **Persistent File Storage:** **Crucially, implement Azure Blob Storage to store uploaded files and their processed chunks durably (along with a database for metadata like Azure Cosmos DB) instead of relying solely on in-memory storage.** This is essential for production readiness, scalability, and statelessness in a serverless environment.
-- **Advanced RAG (Retrieval Augmented Generation):** Replace the simple keyword-based retrieval with vector embeddings and a dedicated vector database (e.g., Azure Cognitive Search, Pinecone, ChromaDB) for more accurate and semantic context retrieval.
+- **Advanced RAG (Retrieval Augmented Generation):** Replace the current keyword-based retrieval with vector embeddings and a dedicated vector database (e.g., Azure Cognitive Search, Pinecone, ChromaDB) for more accurate and semantic context retrieval.
-- **Persistent File Storage:** Implement Azure Blob Storage to store uploaded files durably instead of in-memory for production readiness.
-- **User Authentication:** Add user login to manage chat history and uploaded files per user.
+- **User Authentication:** Add user login to manage chat history and uploaded files per user securely.
 - **Chat History Persistence:** Store chat history in a database (e.g., Azure Cosmos DB, Azure SQL Database) for continuity across sessions.
 - **Scalable Backend:** Optimize the Azure Function for high-concurrency scenarios, potentially using Durable Functions for long-running file processing workflows.
 - **More File Types:** Extend support to other document types like TXT, CSV, image files (if not already handled by OCR).